robindrost/docs-1/docs/ios-sdk.md

 @IBOutlet weak var playerView: UIView!

 var player: Player?
-let liveSDK = Livery()
+let liveSDK = LiverySDK()

 // 1.
 Initialize the SDK (See SDK initialize() method below for more options) liveSDK.initialize(configUrl: "yourConfigUrl" /* can be nil */, completionQueue: .main) { result in
     switch result {
     case .success:
       // 2.
 Create playerOptions at least with a source URL of a DASH manifest let options = playerOptions()
       options.autoplay = false
       options.sources = ["yourSourceUrl"]
       options.fit = .contain

       // 3.
 Create a player object with this playerOptions
       // (See SDK createPlayer() method below and playerOptions for a full list of supported options) self.player = self.liveSDK.createPlayer(options: options)
       if let player = self.player {